optimizationBenchmarking/documentation-examples/data/bbob/index.md

 ## 3. Experimental Data

 The algorithms are described [here](http://coco.gforge.inria.fr/doku.php?id=bbob-2013-algorithms) and were investigated independently by their respective authors.
+We do not claim, own, or assume any responsibility, copyright, authorship, or liability for any of the data provided here.

 <table>
 <tr><th style="text-align:left;vertical-align:top">1.&nbsp;<a href="http://coco.gforge.inria.fr/data-archive/2013/GA-100_holtschulte_noiseless.tgz"><code>holtschulte2013_ga100</code></a></th>